This post may contain affiliate links. You can view our affiliate disclosure here.

 Conclusion

 Thanks for reading.
-Are you learning how to hit a pitching wedge or are struggling with it?
+Are you learning how to hit a pitching wedge?
 Feel free to drop your thoughts in the comments below.